stacks-network/stacks/whenmainnet.md

 TLDR: There is no exact launch date, estimate is Fall 2020.
 We'll publish a more accurate estimate *after* Phase 3 testnet (Krypton) launch.
-Krypton launch is estimated for week 4 of Sep 2020.
+Krypton launch is estimated for Thur Sep 24, 2020.

 # What is Stacks 2.0?
 Stacks 2.0 is a new layer-1 blockchain that uses [Proof-of-Transfer (PoX)](https://blockstack.org/pox.pdf) to connect to Bitcoin.
 Stacks 2.0 enables secure apps and [predictable smart contracts](https://clarity-lang.org)